rets-ci/wp-rets-client/wp-content/plugins/really-simple-ssl/readme.txt

 * Your insecure content is fixed by replacing all http:// urls with the protocol-independent //.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).

 = Feedback is welcome! =
-Though the plugin is extensively tested and currently successfully active on over 6000 websites, it is impossible to test or even conceive of every different server configuration.
-So it might be possible you have issues with a non-standard server configuration.
+Though the plugin is extensively tested and currently successfully active on over 15000 websites, it might be possible you have issues with a specific configuration (server/plugins).
 I would appreciate it if you contact me with the issue, so I can help you fix it and improve the plugin at the same time.
 I will need the following information: